Libyan veteran prepares assault on pro-Gaddafi bastion

 Gaddafi's whereabouts are unknown, but his spokesman, in a telephone call to Reuters on Wednesday, said the 69-year-old was still in Libya.

-Bani Walid's population, dominated by the Warfalla tribe, benefited from Gaddafi's oil-fueled largesse.
+Bani Walid's population, dominated by the Warfalla tribe, benefited from Gaddafi's oil-fuelled largesse.
 Talks with tribal elders aimed at a peaceful settlement have repeatedly broken down.

 "A number of people in Bani Walid are against the revolution because Gaddafi gave them money and cars and also benefits for unemployed young men," Saleheen said.